WHAT IS THE EXPOSOME?

 PRODUCTS FORMULATED TO PROTECT AGAINST THE EXPOSOME

-Minéral 89 Hyaluronic Acid Face Moisturizer strengthens the skin barrier and makes it more resistant to visible sings of aging caused by exposome factors such as pollution, stress to skin, and fatigue.
+Minéral 89 Hyaluronic Acid Booster strengthens the skin barrier and makes it more resistant to visible signs of aging caused by exposome factors such as pollution, stress to skin, and fatigue.

-LiftActiv 15% Pure Vitamin C Serum, this antioxidant formula helps to address uneven skin tone and fight signs of skin aging caused by exposome factors.
+LiftActiv Vitamin C Serum is an antioxidant formula with 15% Pure Vitamin C that targets uneven skin tone and fight signs of skin aging caused by exposome factors.

 GLOBAL EXPOSOME GRANT

 Every year, Vichy Laboratoires awards three regional grants of 15,000€ each intended to promote and encourage skin exposome research globally.
-With the Vichy Exposome Grant, Vichy Laboratoires are aiming at supporting a fundamental or a clinical research project in the field of skin exposome, conducted within any hospital, university or other not-for-profit research institution.
+With the Vichy Exposome Grant, Vichy Laboratoires aims to support a fundamental or a clinical research project in the field of skin exposome, conducted within any hospital, university or other not-for-profit research institution.